 Firstly, who cares when the script was written?
 Secondly, I wonder if these underwhelmed critics would have assessed the film differently if they’d watched without prior knowledge that the script was revisited.
 Thirdly, forget about extra-movie considerations like Woody and Soon-Yi, get off your PC hobby horses and…hint hint… look at the title of the fucking film and think about it!

 With due acknowledgement of my Larry David bias, I’ve gotta say Whatever Works is the funniest Woody film I’ve seen.
 Larry David’s Boris character is in the same bracket as my all-time faves – Falstaff, Holden Caulfield, Gulley Jimson and Humbert Humbert.
 When accolades for this gut-wobbler of a movie are being handed out, Woody and Larry David should be acknowledged in the same breath.

 My one reservation: that Larry David will now be projected further into the public spotlight and find himself unable to deny his success.
 Keep that glass half empty, Larry, for all our sakes, for that’s where the best humour resides.
 Then again, advice like that is surely not required in the light of this comment of David’s:

 “Whatever Works means you have to live your life not by what society is telling us are the rules that are laid out for most people, but for whatever your drummer is telling you…You can’t be with someone just because they’re in the right demographic or they’re right on paper.
 That even if you have nothing in common with someone, something can happen when you’re with them that feels right and comfortable.
 This of course has never happened to me, and even if it did I would find reasons to reject it.
 With me it’s whatever doesn’t work.”

-(Source of quotes from Woody Allen and Larry David: Production Notes)
+(Quotes from Woody Allen and Larry David sourced from Production Notes)